santakmohanty/TRBC-Automation/README.md

 # TRBC-Implementation <br>
-## An attempt to create a automated digital verson of the business process.<br>
+## An attempt to create a automated digital verson of the Thompson Reuters Business classification.<br>

+With a detailed map of the sectors and elegant classification into Sectors, groups, Activity etc, presents an amazing oppertunity for incorporation into a library style package for further applicable uses.
+We intend to implement adnaved NLP methodologies to extract this classification information from the website of the respective businesses.
+Currently TRBC classifies over 70,000 businees across the globe, although impressive it is nowhere nere the scale of businesses operational across the globe.

 **Process flow (intended):** <br>
 - Scrap websites, <br>